Why Vasion Customers Don’t Have To Worry About Windows Protected Print

 When PrintNightmare hit in 2021, our customers were already protected because our serverless architecture eliminates the vulnerable print spooler from the equation.

 Now with WPP, we're not scrambling to catch up.
 We've supported IPP printing on Chromebooks for over 5 years; we know the protocol works at scale.
-Our spring 2026 launch brings that same capability to Windows with full enterprise feature support, well ahead of Microsoft's July 2027 deadline.
-We're not figuring out IPP, we're delivering the complete Windows IPP experience with all the advanced features enterprises expect.
+Our Spring 2026 launch brings that same capability to Windows, Mac, and Linux devices, well ahead of Microsoft's July 2027 deadline.

 Vasion's WPP Support Timeline